-NOTE: It is highly recommended that an authorized Sea-Doo dealer perform factory campaigns in addition to the preseason preparation, all at the same time.
+NOTE: Though not required, it is recommended that an authorized Sea-Doo dealer perform preseason maintenance preparation at the same time that any safety-related factory campaigns are performed by the authorized Sea-Doo dealer.

 Only perform procedures as detailed in the PERIODIC MAIN-TENANCE CHART.
 It is recommended that the assistance of an authorized Sea-Doo dealer be periodically obtained on other components and systems not covered in this guide.